0exp/redis_queued_locks/README.md

   config.is_timed_by_default = false

   # (symbol) (default: :wait_for_lock)
-  # - The conflict strategy mode for cases when the process that obtained the lock want to acquire this lock again;
+  # - The conflict strategy mode is a logical behavior for cases when the process that obtained the lock want to acquire this lock again;
   # - Realizes "reentrant locks" abstraction (same process conflict / same process deadlock);
   # - By default uses `:wait_for_lock` strategy (classic way);
   # - Strategies: